karekoho/json/README.md

 then run `cmake ..` in `build`

-The double dot after `cmake` refers to the location of `CMakeLists.txt`,
+The double dot after `cmake` refers to the location of `CMakeLists.txt`

-which is now located one level below the root of the repository.

 If no problems occur,